sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 SQL will return an error if you try to `SELECT` a field that is not in your `GROUP BY` clause without using it to calculate some kind of value about the entire group.

 Note that you can combine `GROUP BY` with `ORDER BY` to group your results, calculate something about them, and then order your results.
-For example:
+For example,

 ```
 SELECT gender, count(*)